Rally Fighter: Build process

 The Rally Fighter used an assembly process where the buyer of the car went to one of Local Motors' micro-factories to assemble their car with help from a team of Local Motors employees.
 This also allowed the Rally Fighter to be titled as a kit car or component car in the United States.
 The Rally Fighter is street legal in all 50 states and upwards of 50 cars have been produced.

 Crowd sourcing

 The Rally Fighter is an open-source vehicle.
-The Rally Fighter is believed to be the first production vehicle designed through crowd-sourcing, the process of drawing input from a global community of interested people via the Internet.
+The Rally Fighter is believed to be the first production vehicle designed through crowdsourcing, the process of drawing input from a global community of interested people via the Internet.
 The winning design was submitted by Sangho Kim of Pasadena, California, and is inspired by a P-51 Mustang fighter plane.
 It was chosen through a vote in 2009 by a community of people on the Internet.
 Using this method, the car was developed from start to finish in 18 months.

+In media

+The Rally Fighter appears in the 2014 film Transformers: Age of Extinction and 2017 film The Fate of the Furious.

+The Rally Fighter appears as a playable vehicle in Forza Horizon and CSR Racing 2.